mikey-t/swig/docs/SwigDevNotes.md

 ## TODO

-- Come back and make the automated tasks for this project better (maybe wire up swig to test swig!?)
+- Come back and make the automated tasks for this project better (maybe wire up swig to test swig!? or, you know...
+Jest)
 - Setup unit testing (integration testing really) and add tests (see notes for list of needed tests I've kept track of so far)
 - Test with different versions of NodeJS
-- Research options for automatically transpiling a typescript swigfile - maybe even conditionally depending on whether there's changes - that'd be neat
+- Research options for automatically transpiling a typescript swigfile and running that version instead - maybe even conditionally depending on whether there's changes - that'd be neat